 - An abstract of no more than 450 words.

-- Contact information for the manuscript’s author(s).
+- Contact information for the book review’s author(s).

-Format of Manuscripts:
+Format of Submissions:

 - Submissions to the Michigan Journal of Law & Society should conform to the following guidelines: